Art in Racing: A New Era for Young Drivers

 Lewis echoed the sentiment:

-Beyond limiting opportunities, finances even affect the way young drivers race.
+Beyond limiting opportunities, finances even affect how young drivers race.
 Ruben captured this reality clearly, explaining how a lack of budget forces drivers to think twice before taking risks.

 He put it plainly: